milonmaze/privacy-terms-observatory-beta/www.digitalocean.com/legal/dmca-copyright-policy.md

 DMCA Copyright Policy
 DMCA Copyright Policy

-Last updated: December 20, 2019
+Last Updated on September 13, 2021

-DigitalOcean, LLC ("Company") has adopted the following general policy toward copyright infringement in accordance with the Digital Millennium Copyright Act (http://lcweb.loc.gov/copyright/legislation/dmca.pdf) ("DMCA").
-The address of the Designated Agent to Receive Notification of Claimed Infringement ("Designated Agent") is listed below.
+DigitalOcean, LLC (“Company”) has adopted the following general policy toward copyright infringement in accordance with the Digital Millennium Copyright Act (http://lcweb.loc.gov/copyright/legislation/dmca.pdf) (“DMCA”).
+The address of the Designated Agent to Receive Notification of Claimed Infringement (“Designated Agent”) is listed below.

 Procedure for Reporting Copyright Infringement